 - Can’t get it to budge?
 Place the pan back in the still-warm oven and let it heat for 10 more minutes (don’t turn it back on).
 The low heat will help to loosen any parts stuck inside the pan.

 This chocolate coating is commonly used for truffles, chocolate candies, or as a cake and pastry filling.
 It consists of melted chocolate and cream mixed together and can include flavorings such as vanilla extract.
 At room temperature, the ganache is similar to a thick paste, but firms when refrigerated.

 This delicious chocolate bundt cake will keep for up to a week when well covered sitting on the counter.
 Place the cake in the refrigerator will cause it to harden slightly.

-Yes, however, it can only be frozen if you don’t pour the ganache on top.
+- You can also freeze this cake if you don’t pour the ganache on top.
 The chocolate coating doesn’t thaw well and breaks off the cake once frozen.

 Chocolate Bundt Cake

 - 2½ teaspoons Baking Soda